 Over the years, I’ve posted dozens of healthy drink recipes on this blog as options to help people who are trying to eliminate dependence on sports drinks, soda, or processed juice.

-Which of these are best to use if you are weaning your children off commercial sports drinks?
 My top five list is below.
 It is a condensed lineup of easy options that you can either make or buy.

-Water with Added Electrolytes
+Water with Electrolytes

 Plain filtered water is the easiest substitute for commercial sports drinks.
 I see more and more coaches emphasizing this with their players, which is very encouraging!

 Filtered water mixed with a few drops of concentrated sea mineral electrolytes in a nontoxic, reusable bottle is best (I like these).
-If you must buy bottled water, structured water with added electrolytes is a good way to go (and please recycle those bottles!).

-Homemade Hydration Beverage
+Homemade Hydration Drink

-I serve a couple of glasses of this one or two days before competition and then again after the event.
 This helps ensure proper hydration and electrolyte levels to reduce the chance of leg cramping.
-It also virtually eliminates the chance of post-competition dehydration headaches too.
+It also virtually eliminates the chance of post-competition dehydration headaches.

 Coconut Water

-Note: I do not recommend birch or maple water.
 While these two options do replace electrolytes effectively, several issues give me pause about using them.
 Please refer to the linked articles for in-depth analysis.

 Haymakers Punch (Switchel)